keboola/developers-docs/extend/component/implementation/python.md

         writer.writerow({'number': row['number'], 'someText': row['someText'], 'double_number': int(row['number']) * multiplier})
 {% endhighlight %}

-Note that we have also simplified reading and writing of the CSV files using `dialect='kbc'` option.
+Note that we have also simplified reading and writing of the CSV files using the `dialect='kbc'` option.
 The dialect is registered automatically when the `Config` class is initialized.

 ### Dynamic Input/Output Mapping
-In the [tutorial](/extend/component/tutorial/) and the above examples, we have shown applications which have names of their input/output tables hard-coded.
+In the [tutorial](/extend/component/tutorial/) and the above examples, we show applications which have names of their input/output tables hard-coded.
-The following example shows how to read an input and output mapping specified by the end-user, which is accessible in the [configuration file](/extend/common-interface/config-file/).
+The following example shows how to read an input and output mapping specified by the end user, which is accessible in the [configuration file](/extend/common-interface/config-file/).
 It demonstrates how to read and write tables and table manifests.
 File manifests are handled the same way.
-For a full authoritative list of items returned in table list and manifest contents, see [the specification](/extend/common-interface/config-file/)
+For a full authoritative list of items returned in table list and manifest contents, see [the specification](/extend/common-interface/config-file/).

 Note that the `destination` label in the script refers to the destination from the [mappers](/extend/component/tutorial/input-mapping/) perspective.
-The input mapper takes `source` tables from user's storage, and produces `destination` tables that become the input of your component.
+The input mapper takes `source` tables from the user's storage and produces `destination` tables that become the input of your component.
 The output tables of your component are consumed by the output mapper whose `destination` are the resulting tables in Storage.